abpframework/abp/docs/en/UI/Angular/Modal.md

 The `abp-modal` provides some additional benefits:

  - It is **flexible**.
 You can pass header, body, footer templates easily by adding the templates to the `abp-modal` content.
 It can also be implemented quickly.
- - Provides several inputs be able to customize the modal and several outputs be able to listen some events.
+ - Provides several inputs be able to customize the modal and several outputs be able to listen to some events.
- - Automatically detects the close button which have a `#abpClose` variable declaration and close the modal when pressed this button.
+ - Automatically detects the close button which has a `#abpClose` template variable and closes the modal when pressed this button.
- - Automatically detects the `abp-button` and trigger its loading spinner when the `busy` input value of the modal component is true.
+ - Automatically detects the `abp-button` and triggers its loading spinner when the `busy` input value of the modal component is true.
  - Automatically checks if the form inside the modal **has changed, but not saved**.
-It warns the user in this case when user tries to close the modal or refresh/close the tab of the browser.
+It warns the user by displaying a [confirmation popup](Confirmation-Service) in this case when a user tries to close the modal or refresh/close the tab of the browser.

 > Note: A modal can also be rendered by using the `ng-bootstrap` modal.
 For further information, see [Modal doc](https://ng-bootstrap.github.io/#/components/modal) on the `ng-bootstrap` documentation.